Taylor Walls Preview, Player Props: Rays vs. Twins

 Taylor Walls At The Plate

-- Walls has 11 doubles, two triples, seven home runs and 39 walks while batting .212.
+- Walls is hitting .212 with 11 doubles, two triples, eight home runs and 40 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.